Addictions, Drug & Alcohol Institute

 Cannabis Research & Education:

 ADAI has been the recipient of the Washington State Dedicated Marijuana Fund for research at the University of Washington since 2015.
-This page presents some of the activities and products developed by ADAI with support from those and other funds and leadership from Dr. Bia Carlini.
+This page presents some of the activities and products developed by ADAI with support from those and other funds and leadership from director Beatriz Carlini, PhD, MPH.

 NIDA Clinical Trials Network, Pacific Northwest Node: The Pacific Northwest Node joined the National Institute on Drug Abuse (NIDA) Clinical Trials Network in 2001, and is a collaboration among researchers at ADAI and WSU, and affiliated community partners in Washington and Alaska.
 ADAI also houses the CTN Dissemination Library, a digital library of materials (journal articles, reports, presentations, posters, webinars, more) by and about the CTN.